top of page

 What does the screening involve?

-At Cardio Remedy, we are the first in Australia to use a non-invasive test that is safer, faster and more accurate than the accepted ‘gold standard’.
+At Heart Brain Private Clinic, we are the first in Australia to use a non-invasive test that is safer, faster and more accurate than the accepted ‘gold standard’.

 Instead of the invasive Trans-Oesophageal Echocardiogram (TOE), which requires day admission to a hospital and an ultrasound probe down the oesophagus, we first perform a Transcranial Doppler (cTCD) ultrasound with contrast.